 Opus 24 History

-Since its founding, the choral ensemble Opus 24 has established a tradition of providing a quality musical experience for both participant and the listening audience.
+Since its founding in 1991 by Louise Kidd, Jim Collins, Norman Stewart, and Kathi McClugage, Opus 24 has established a tradition of providing a quality choral music experience for both participant and the listening audience.
 Starting with only eleven singers, Opus 24 has grown into a mature musical force in central Illinois.
+Enjoying a two-hour weekly rehearsal, singers from all over central Illinois come to enrich their passion for music through the Opus 24 experience.

-Singers from a wide area rehearse weekly for two hours.
-In addition to the regular concert season, Opus 24 has performed for festivals, conventions and special events throughout the Midwest, including three appearances for the Illinois ACDA conventions at Wheaton College, Northern Illinois University Millikin University, and Illinois State University.
+In addition to its regular concert season, Opus 24 has performed for festivals, conventions and special events throughout the Midwest.
+Opus 24 has performed for Illinois American Choral Directors Association conferences at Wheaton College, Northern Illinois University, Illinois State University, and Millikin University.
+The ensemble has also performed with the Millikin-Decatur Symphony Orchestra and has produced several CDs.

 Board of Directors